balachidam21/automated-stock-market-streaming/README.md

 Retrives stock market info from Market Stack API.
 Sends the stock market API data to Kafka topic every 1 hour.
 Each message is read by Kafka consumer using Spark Structured Streaming and written to Cassandra table every time the data is streamed.

+You can create an access key for Market Stack API [here](https://marketstack.com/).

 ## Apache Airflow

 Run the following command to clone the necessary repo on your local